NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 #### Description

 Returns a pointer to the first byte of the buffer storing the block.
+This function will load the block to the buffer if it is not already present.

 #### Arguments